 - ALDI Mobile: ALDI is much the same story.
-Roaming charges are deducted from PAYG credit, and most phone calls seem to be either $1 or $2 a minute.
+Roaming charges are deducted from PAYG credit, and most phone calls seem to be either $1 or $2 a minute, with SMS priced at 50c or $1 per message sent, and data at 50c or $1 per megabyte.
 ALDI Mobile operates on the Telstra network, and may share resemblance to Telstra’s roaming charges.

 - OVO Mobile allows customers to add credit specifically for roaming to the tune of either $20 or $50.
-Roaming rates are then deducted from this amount and the credit expires in 90 days.
-OVO is another Optus network MVNO and rates are similar to Optus and others using its network.
+Roaming rates are then deducted from this amount, and all credit expires in 90 days.
+OVO is another Optus network MVNO, and country rates are similar to Optus and other providers using its network.

 Apps to use for messaging and calling overseas